-All 1st year Master students in Software Engineering and Computer Science can apply.
+All 1st year Master students in Software Engineering, Computer Science and Data Science can apply.

 When will the programme begin and how long will it last?

-The programme will start in the beginning of 2nd semester in February and will end with a successful defence of your Master thesis.
+The programme will start in the beginning of February and will end with a successful defence of your Master thesis.

 What is an individual study plan?